01 – Fidel Castro completes 30 years in power in Cuba.

 18 – Manchester United Football Club is sold for £20m in the biggest takeover deal in the history of British football.
 The new owner is Isle of Man-based property tycoon and former footballer, Michael Knighton.

-24 – Poland becomes the first Eastern Bloc country to appoint a non-Communist PM and end one-party rule, Tadeusz Mazowiecki – Lech Walesa having turned down the leadership.
+24 – Poland becomes the first Eastern Bloc country to appoint a non-Communist Prime Minister (Tadeusz Mazowiecki) and end one-party rule.

 24 – 1,645 Australian airline pilots resign en masse.